msharma84/Technical_Concepts/Java.md

 Why Lamdas ?

-Enables functional programming
+Enables functional programming.
-Readable and concise code
+Readable and concise code.
-Easier to use API and Libraries
+Easier to use API and Libraries.
-Enables support parallel programming
+Enables support parallel programming.

 Lamdas are function in isolation, they are not being part of a particular class